 - Windows 10 drivers or updates are not installed correctly.

 - Windows 10 drivers are outdated.

 - The fast Startup function is enabled.

 Thankfully, there are ways to fix these issues.
-In our latest blog, check out the top ways to fix Windows 10 stuck on restarting error.
-Important Note: For methods 2 – 6 and you may be unable to enter your Windows 10 because it is stuck on the restart, you can use Safe Mode to try the fixes.
+In our latest blog, check out the top ways to improve Windows 10 stuck on restarting errors.
+Important Note: For methods 2 – 6, and you may be unable to enter your Windows 10 because it is stuck on the restart, you can use Safe Mode to try the fixes.

 Windows Automatic Repair Tool

 - Your machine is currently running Windows 10

 - Restoro is compatible with your operating system.